-- To show more or less time at once, right-click and drag right or left to contract or expand time. - Press the auto scale button to automatically scale signals and color maps. - Scroll the mouse wheel to zoom in a trace viewer or a video viewer, or to rescale the color map in a time-frequency viewer. - Scroll the mouse wheel on a trace label to adjust the scale of an individual trace (by_channel scale mode only). - Left-click and drag on a trace label to adjust its vertical offset, or in a video viewer to reposition the video frame. - Adjust scale mode (real vs arbitrary units) and individual signal gains and offsets in the detailed options window of the trace viewer (double click to open).
+- To show more or less time at once, right-click (Control-click on Mac) and drag right or left to contract or expand time. - Press the auto scale button to automatically scale signals and color maps. - Scroll the mouse wheel to zoom in a trace viewer or a video viewer, or to rescale the color map in a timefrequency viewer. - Scroll the mouse wheel on a trace label to adjust the scale of an individual trace (by\channel scale mode only). - Left-click and drag on a trace label to adjust its vertical offset, or in a video viewer to reposition the video frame. - Adjust scale mode (real vs arbitrary units) and individual signal gains and offsets in the detailed options window of the trace viewer (double click to open).